mltframework/webvfx/README.md

+# IMPORTANT

+THIS PROJECT IS DEPRECATED BY THE MLT TEAM AND NO LONGER MAINTAINED.

+The QtWebKit library it uses was deprecated by the Qt project since 2015.
+We are aware of the GitHub project to keep the library alive.
+However, we no longer want to maintain this sub-project due to minimal resources and lack of contribution.
+Also, the integration of QtWebKit into Qt 6 is uncertain.

 # Overview

 WebVfx is a video effects library that allows effects to be implemented using [WebKit HTML](http://trac.webkit.org/wiki/QtWebKit) or [Qt QML](http://doc.qt.io/qt-5/qmlapplications.html).